containers/automation_images/README.md

 7. Look at the URL in your browser, it will use the form `https://cirrus-ci.com/build/<big number>`.
-Copy-paste (or otherwise record in stone) the *big number*, you'll need it for the next step.
+Copy-paste (or otherwise record in stone) the **big number**, you'll need it for the next step.

 6. Go over to whatever other containers/repository needed the image update.
-   Open the `.cirrus.yml` file, and paste the *big number* in place of the value next to `_BUILT_IMAGE_SUFFIX:`.
-Open up a PR with this change, and push it.
+   Open the `.cirrus.yml` file, and paste the **big number** *prefixed by the letter 'c'*, in place of the value next to `_BUILT_IMAGE_SUFFIX:`.
+For example, if the url was `http://.../12345` you would paste in `c12345` as the value for `_BUILT_IMAGE_SUFFIX:`.

-7. Once all other PR's tests pass and your satisfied with the image changes, ask somebody to review/approve the *automation_images* PR so it can merge.
-   If you're feeling generous, perhaps provide cross-links between the two PRs for future reference.
+7. Open up a PR with this change, and push it.
+Once all tests pass and your satisfied with the image changes, ask somebody to review/approve both PRs for merging.
+If you're feeling generous, perhaps provide cross-links between the two PRs in comments, for future reference.

 8. After all the PRs are merged, you're done.
 You may now attend to the little dog begging you for a walk for the last hour.
 Hurry!
 Little-dogs, do not